Going inside Scientific American, February 2017

 - Our understanding of the big bang is wrong.
 Ask Turok.

-- Our understanding of space and time are wrong.
+- Our various understandings of space and time are wrong.
 Ask Arkani-Hamed.

 - Our understanding of infinity is wrong.
 Ask Tegmark.